GenomicsDB/GenomicsDB-Python/package/README.md

-This a repository of scripts and Docker related files to publish to PyPi.
+This is a repository of scripts and Docker related files to publish to PyPi.
-TODO: Only Linux PyPi packages are supported for now.
-Work is ongoing to publish MacOS packages.

-To create a GenomicsDB centos 6 docker image for publishing to PyPi
+To create a GenomicsDB centos 6 docker image for publishing to PyPi.

 ```bash
 # Step1